GaborJenei/GaborJenei/README.md

 ## My previous Projects:
 - I have a few small, fun android app projects
-- Road traffic forecasts
+- Traffic Flow Data pipeline for Highways England (closed source 😢 )

 ## 🌱 I’m currently learning:
 - Data Engineering
 - Restful APIs, Flask

 ## 💞️ I’m looking to collaborate on:
 - osPlanning/omx-python is just not working with omx files exported from SATURN.
 It's most likely due to a bug originating from the SATURN software, however I'm keen to look into.
-With the team we really hoped to utilise the benefits of HDF5 (compared to serialisation of csv files) 😢
+With the team we really hoped to utilise the benefits of HDF5 (compared to serialisation of csv files)

-## 🛠️ Technologies and tool
+## 🛠️ Technologies and tools
  - Python
  - Java